algosup/2024-2025-project-2-serious-game-team-5/Documents/FunctionalSpecifications/FunctionalSpecifications.md

 ### 1.3.4 - Project Reviewers

+Our quality assurance will review the project to ensure that the specifications and conventions are respected.
 External project reviewers have been appointed by the project owner to review our specifications and provide us with feedback.

 # 2. - Game Overview